csd1100/init/README.md

 - `git` installed.
 - The programming language installed depending on project template used.
-- Package / Dependency managers like npm installed depending on project template used.
+- Package / Dependency managers like pnpm installed depending on project template used.

 ## Usage